-A wall-mounted pull-up bar is probably the best option, in my opinion, it is just way more convenient than to go to a bar park on a daily basis or drive to a gym.
+A wall-mounted pull-up bar is probably the best option, in my opinion.
+It is much more convenient to have nearby than having to drive to a gym on a daily basis just to get some extra pull-ups in.

-Wall-mounted pull-up bars are pretty secure and won’t easily come off and will also allow you to do other exercises like straight leg raises for example.
+Wall-mounted pull-up bars are secure and will also allow you to do other exercises as well.
+Some examples include straight leg raises, hanging knee raises, and muscle ups.

-Outdoor bar park.
-Many countries have outdoor bar parks where there is awesome pull-up and dips bars.
-If you have one near you and you can easily access it on a daily basis I highly recommend that you go there and do your pull-ups on a daily basis.
+Many countries have outdoor bar parks where there are awesome pull-up and dip bars.
+If you have one near you and can easily access it on a daily basis, I highly recommend you go there and do your pull-ups.

 For some people this might not be the most convenient option since they live too far away, don’t have time to go to a bar park or they are insecure, since they might not be able to do a lot of pull-ups.

-The last option is a simple doorway pull up bar, these are also easy to use since you can simply clip them on or off your doorway.
+The last option is a simple doorway pull up bar.
+These are also easy to use since you can simply clip them on or off your doorframe.
 They aren’t as secure as a wall-mounted pull-up bar and can be limiting for taller swimmers, but they will get the job done.
-You can check out this nice one on Amazon here.

 I highly recommend all swimmers to add pull-ups to there training routine.
 Try to do a few sets of pull-ups every day or maybe set a goal like 30 pull-ups per day, broken up into multiple sets performed throughout the day.

 I truly believe that if you focus on becoming better at pull-ups, it will increase your speed in the water and help you to swim faster.
 It has definitely helped me, and can do the same for you.